 Frequent seminars are offered during school hours for parents of the DSB.

-Each school year, a DSB school picnic takes place in Fall.
+Each school year, a DSB school picnic takes place.
 This event gives families, faculty and the DSB Team the opportunity to meet in a fun and relaxed atmosphere.
 The event is organized by a team of parents and is always very popular.

 Once a year each class organizes a field trip.
 Popular destinations include: Detroit Institute of Art, Cranbrook Science Museum.
 They may also choose to go rollerblading, bowling or ice skating.
 This creates an additional opportunity for students, teachers and parents to socialize outside of the classroom.